Operation Snowball (test)

-Operation Snowball was a conventional explosive test to obtain information on nuclear weapon detonations run by the Defence Research Board with participation from the United Kingdom and United States.
+Operation Snowball was a 1964 conventional explosive test made to obtain information on nuclear weapon detonations run by the Defence Research Board of Canada with participation from the United Kingdom and United States.
 A detonation of 500 ST of TNT was used to study the resulting phenomena.
 The test was held at the Suffield Experimental Station in Alberta and was the largest ever man-made, non-accidental explosion in Canada.
 The test was also the first of its kind using a stacked TNT block hemisphere of such magnitude, a method repeated in six subsequent tests such as Operation Sailor Hat and Prairie Flat.
 The test allowed verifying predicted properties of shock and blast and determining its effect on a variety of military targets at varied distances from ground zero.

 Background

 Suffield Experimental Station is in an isolated part of the rolling prairie terrain of Alberta and at the time of the test was part of a 1000 sqmi test range.
 This unique landscape offers clear views due to treelessness and favourable weather conditions.
 Starting in fall 1963, teams from the involved countries began assembling at the test grounds for the joint operation, one of many in a series of non-nuclear blast tests under the Tripartite Technical Cooperation Program.
 Initial preparations and construction work began in the winter of 1963 which was unusually mild and proved helpful.
 Virtually the entire station was mobilized for the effort and unusual equipment was designed and manufactured at the site's engineering and machine shops.

 The casting of the TNT was performed on site and began two years in advance of the test.
 Molten TNT was poured into special 12 × 12 × 4 in rectangular moulds and allowed to cool for 5 hours, producing smooth caramel-coloured rectangular blocks.
 A total of 30,678 were made with an average weight of 32.6 lb each.